omaroman/useragentcheck/readme.md

 ### Tag

-You should include this tag somewhere in your template.
-Preferable right at the top of the html body tag.
+You should include the `useragentcheck` tag somewhere in your template.
+Preferable right at the top of the html body.

     …
     <body>